Here you can see the first soccer balls which were used in the first

 1930 T- SHAPE

-The T-Shape model was used on the 1º World
+The T-Shape model was used on the first World Cup

 There were in total 12 T panels.
 This ball had a sewing with lace